The vital role of social workers

 PEP document templates for post-16 learners

 - Post-16 Pathway to EET Plan (April 2016) (Word, 1MB).
 This document is to be completed for 16-17 year olds who are currently not in learning: NEET (not in education, employment or training).

 PEP document templates for Early Years children

 The templates schools should use for the Personal Education Planning of early years children in the care of Suffolk County Council:

 - Early Years PEP (April 2016) (Word, 78KB)

 Booking is available using CPD online.
-Use the event code to find the course you wish to attend.
-If booking is an issue please contact the Virtual School Office (email@example.com or 01473 260818) letting us know which training event you wish to attend.
+Select either the Schools Choice or Multi-Agency link before you log in to the system and use the event code to find the course you wish to attend.
+Booking is available using CPD online and we urge you to book through that.
+However, we would rather see you at a meeting, so if booking is an issue please contact the Virtual School Office letting us know which meeting you plan to attend.